 The following morning we headed back early as the rain overnight meant there would probably be little stirring in the morning.
 So we hacked our way back out of the jungle arriving back on the plot of land to start building the bamboo hut by midday.

 The bamboo hut went up surprisingly quickly with about four people completing it in about three to four hours, with again precious little help from me.
-After 18 year of education and a post graduate degree it is surprising how little I have to offer these people.
-So I observed and helped carry a few things before heading back to the village in the afternoon.
+After 18 year of

 The following two days I spent in the village and the next village doing more observation than anything while the kids observed me write, play guitar, shower and wash my clothes as all this is done out in the open and the local tap of which there are a few in the village.
 Not all village in Laos have running water, still carrying buckets to a nearby river, but I think most do!